Clinton 'extremely careless' with emails, but FBI recommends no charges

 He said her staff should have known Clinton's private email was an improper place for classified information, but added there was no evidence anyone had hacked Clinton's communications.

 Comey said, however, that "hostile actors" gained access to email accounts of people with whom Clinton corresponded regularly.
-He also said she used email extensively while travelling "in territory of sophisticated adversaries."
+He also said she used email extensively while traveling "in territory of sophisticated adversaries."

 The FBI found 110 emails in 52 email chains that contained information that was classified at the time the messages were sent, Comey said.
 Eight of those chains contained "top-secret" information, the highest level of government classification for material that could harm national security.